dsisco11/SiscosHooks/README.md

 </ul>
 Read the <a href="/wiki">WIKI</a> for more information.

+## Help & Support
+If you need help with anything dont be afraid to create an <a href="https://github.com/dsisco11/SiscosHooks/issues">issue report</a>!

 ### Installing
 The library comes with an installer which will inject it into your game much like a plugin loader would.